-When you come to the hospital for your knee replacement surgery, you will be part of a program called a Clinical Care Pathway.
+When you come to the hospital for your hip replacement surgery, you will be part of a program called a Clinical Care Pathway.
 The goal of this program is to help you recover quickly and safely.
-Your health care team worked together to create this pathway.
+Your healthcare team worked together to create this pathway.